binipringle/legalresearch/_texts/0-section0.md

 **a.
 Precedent: stare decisis**

-- deciding cases in accordance with established precedent lends predictability and stability to the law and society, and enables people their actions with some degree of confidence that legal disputes will be handled fairly by the courts.
+- deciding cases in accordance with established precedent lends predictability and stability to the law and society, and provides some degree of confidence that legal disputes will be handled fairly by the courts.

 **b.
 Court system structure**